oriolnunez/rubot_mecanum_ws/Documentation/2_rubot_rbpi_control.md

 Download nomachine in RaspberryPi and PC:
 - In raspberryPi:
-  - Download the version ARMv8 DEB in: https://www.nomachine.com/download/linux&id=29&s=Raspberry
+  - Download the Raspberrypy4 version ARMv8 DEB in: https://www.nomachine.com/download/linux&id=29&s=Raspberry
-  - open a terminal and install following the instructions
+  - open a terminal in download folder and install following the instructions
 - In PC: https://www.nomachine.com/

 **Notebook visualization in raspberrypi**